 - 20.1 Each car must carry the race number of its driver, as published by PMH, on the nose of the car and on each rear wing end plate as described in 20.6.
 The numeric digit(s) must be nine inches tall, and the font must be bold in nature.
 The panel must contrast with the number and car color.
-PMH recommends using a black or white panel. - 20.2 All car numbers are owned by PMH.
-A Competitor may be granted the use of a car number. - 20.3 All Competitors desiring a particular car number must make a written request to PMH.
-PMH will not guarantee a request will be granted.
+PMH recommends using a black or white panel behind the number and reserves the right to require a change. - 20.2 All car numbers are owned by PMH.
+A Competitor may be granted the use of a car number.

-- 20.4 After a car number is assigned to a particular Competitor, it will remain with that Competitor until that Competitor is no longer a full season Competitor, provided that the Competitor enters a car and displays the car number on the car at each Event.
-If the Competitor does not enter a car and/or display the car number on the car at an Event, PMH may reassign the car number. - 20.5 The required car number locations must be clearly visible as determined by PMH.
-Car livery must meet the style guidelines.
-Initial number plates will be issued with vehicle registrations upon request.
-PMH will provide required sponsor decals with vehicle registration and throughout the season when needed - 20.6 Nose The bottom of the number panel should be in line with the meeting line between the shock cover and the nose for visibility.
+- 20.3 All Competitors desiring a particular car number must make a written request to PMH.
+PMH will not guarantee a request will be granted. - After a car number is assigned to a particular Competitor, it will remain with that Competitor until that Competitor is no longer a full season Competitor, provided that the Competitor enters a car and displays the car number on the car at each Event.
+If the Competitor does not enter a car and/or display the car number on the car at an Event, PMH may reassign the car number. - 20.5 Car livery must meet the style guidelines and sponsor restrictions, as outlined in Appendix 4 and Article 20.9 respectively.
+PMH will provide an initial set of required sponsor decals with vehicle registration and additional sets or individual decals will be available for purchase throughout the season at events when needed.
+Cars with non-compliant decals will be referred to the Stewards for further action, including potential fines. - 20.6 Nose The bottom of the number panel should be in line with the meeting line between the shock cover and the nose for visibility.
 (See Appendix 4).